 Center for Discovery Plano is a treatment center for for all genders between the ages of 9-18 who have been diagnosed with an eating disorder.
 Center for Discovery Plano opened in 2015 on beautiful estate-like home in the Willow Bend neighborhood of Plano, Texas.
 It is a serene and supportive environment for our clients to engage in difficult and life-changing work

-The Plano staff is specially-trained to work with young clients across the gender spectrum, including two CEDS certified therapists, who utilize a broad range of therapies.
-Therapists provide dialectal behavior therapy (DBT), cognitive behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR) and exposure and response prevention (ERP) while also engaging the patients in mindful movement and yoga in a beautiful outside space.
-In addition, we also provide a specialized binge eating treatment program called Path to Peace.
+The Plano staff is specially-trained to work with young clients across the gender spectrum, including certified therapists, who utilize a broad range of therapies.
+Therapists provide dialectal behavior therapy (DBT), cognitive behavioral therapy (CBT), and exposure and response prevention (ERP) while also engaging the patients in mindful movement and yoga in a beautiful outside space.

 The Plano eating disorder treatment center also provides continuing education to patients so they do not fall behind in their studies while in treatment.
 Family members are an integral part of recovery.
 Therapeutic, educational and family visitation opportunities throughout their child’s stay.